Diving at the 2014 Commonwealth Games

+Diving at the 2014 Commonwealth Games was the 20th appearance of Diving at the Commonwealth Games.
 The diving competitions at the 2014 Commonwealth Games in Glasgow, Scotland took place between 30 July and 2 August at the Royal Commonwealth Pool in Edinburgh.
 It was one of two aquatic sports at the Games, along with swimming.

 The 2014 Games featured competitions in ten events (men and women events each of): 1m springboard, 3m springboard, synchronised 3m springboard, 10m platform, and synchronised 10m platform.